VoidXH/Cavern/README.md

 * Advanced self-calibration with a microphone
 	* Results in close to perfectly flat frequency response, <0.01 dB and <0.01 ms of uniformity
 	* Uniformity can be achieved without a calibration file
+* Audio transcoder library with a custom spatial format
+	* Supported codecs:
+	  * E-AC-3 with Joint Object Coding (Dolby Digital Plus Atmos)
+	  * Limitless Audio Format
+	  * RIFF WAVE
+	* Supported containers: .ac3, .laf, .mka, .mkv, .wav
+* Direction and distance virtualization for headphones
 * Real-time upconversion of regular surround sound mixes to 3D
-* Direction and distance virtualization for headphones
-* Audio transcoder library with a custom spatial format
-	* Supported containers: .wav, .laf, .mkv, .mka
-	* Fully supported codecs: RIFF WAVE, Limitless Audio Format
-	* Partially supported codecs: E-AC-3 with Joint Object Coding (Dolby Digital Plus Atmos)
 * Mix repositioning based on occupied seats
 * Seat movement generation
 * Unity-like listener and source functionality